 How to organise your gorilla and chimp trekking

-- How to obtain a gorilla trekking permit?
+- How to obtain a gorilla trekking permit

-- Where to go gorilla tracking?
+- Where to go gorilla trekking

-- Where to go chimpanzee tracking?
+- Where to go chimpanzee trekking

 How to obtain a gorilla trekking permit

-Once your permits are bought it is not possible to change the start location and / or date.
+Once your permits are bought, it is not possible to change the start location and / or date.

-Where are gorilla trekking locations in Uganda
+Where are the gorilla trekking locations in Uganda?

 Bwindi National Park protects an estimated 350 mountain gorillas, including 11 habituated groups which can be tracked.
 There are four departing places: Buhoma and Ruhija which are in the northern part of the park, and Nkuringo and Rushaga, which are in Kisoro District in the southeast of Bwindi.
 Roadtrip Uganda partners with Mutanda Lake Resort, from where you can visit the Nkuringo or Rushaga family.
-Roadtrippers recieve a special rate at this lovely lodge.
+Roadtrippers receive a special rate at this lovely lodge.

-Where to go chimpanzee trekking on your roadtrip in Uganda
+Where to go chimpanzee trekking in Uganda

-For those on a budget, Budongo Forest or Kyambura Gorge are a cheaper alternative to see the chimpanzees.
-Budongo Forest Reserve is near Murchison National Park.
+For those on a budget, Budongo Forest or Kyambura Gorge are cheaper alternatives to see the chimpanzees.
+Budongo Forest Reserve is near Murchison Falls National Park.
 The likelihood of spotting chimps is highest in the morning, with an estimated 80% chance of encountering the chimps.
 The tracking is organised by Uganda Lodges - Budongo Eco Lodge.
 Permits can be obtained at the site, or reserved in advance through Uganda Lodges.
 Prices are USD 75 during low season (March-May, Oct-Nov) and USD 85 during the rest of the year.
 Kyambura Gorge is located in the far eastern corner of Queen Elizabeth National Park.
 It is a steep walk as you descend to the gorge and enter a totally different mini-ecosystem.
 Tracking here is highly recommended, yet remarkably little visited by tourists.
 There is no guarantee that you will spot the chimps (about 50% chance), but there is plenty of other wildlife and the gorge is a destination in its own right.
-Permits cost USD 50 and can be bought at the Katongo Park Headquarters, or arranged in advance through the UWA.
+Permits cost USD 50 and can be bought at the Katongo Park Headquarters, or arranged in advance through the Uganda Wildlife Authority (UWA).